retainful/site/content/pagecontents/how-it-works.md

 ## Next Order Coupon is generated Automatically

 Retainful generates a unique, single-use coupon for the next purchase of the customer.
-The coupon is included in the “Order notification email” itself.
+The coupon is included in the "Order notification email" itself.

-<a href="https://app.retainful.com/?utm_source=signup&amp;utm_medium=navigation_bar&amp;utm_campaign=website" target="_blank" class="btn-action">Get Start Free</a>

 </div>